brian-jordan/PythonBluetoothServer/README.md

 % sudo apt install python-bluez
 </pre>

-The setup on Raspberry Pi 3 is more complicated.
-Following these [directions](https://www.raspberrypi.org/forums/viewtopic.php?t=133263), we did the following:
+The setup on Raspberry Pi 3 is more complicated:

 1. Edit <b>/lib/systemd/system/bluetooth.service</b> and add '-C' after 'bluetoothd'

 2. Reboot

 3. Run the command <tt>sudo sdptool add SP</b>

+4. Run the command <tt>sudo apt-get install libbluetooth-dev</tt>

+5. Run the command <tt>sudo apt-get install python3-dev</tt>

+6. Run the command <tt>sudo pip3 install pybluez</tt>

 On Raspberry Pi 3 we also found it necessary to run the server code as root; for example: